 Isola Maggiore – Lake Trasimeno, Umbria

-- Seven nights half board at the island’s only hotel (Da Sauro) including wine with dinner (double en suite room, with single occupancy)
+- Seven nights half board at the island’s only hotel (Da Sauro) in a double en suite room, with single occupancy, and including wine with dinner

-- Four morning workshops with cappuccino & delicious pastries
+- Four morning writing workshops with coffee & delicious pastries

 - Two one-to-one feedback sessions with Glynis